William Boone Bonvillian: Education and early work

 Bonvillian received a B.A. in 1969 from Columbia University, an M.A.R. in 1972 from Yale University Divinity School, and a J.D. in 1974 from Columbia Law School.
 Following law school, he was a law clerk to federal judge Jack B. Weinstein of the Eastern District of New York.
-After two years of law practice, he served from 1977-81 in the Carter Administration in the U.S. Department of Transportation, becoming a Deputy Assistant Secretary for the department's legislative program working on major transportation deregulation laws and other transportation initiatives.
+After two years of law practice, he served from 1977–81 in the Carter Administration in the U.S. Department of Transportation, becoming a Deputy Assistant Secretary for the department's legislative program working on major transportation deregulation laws and other transportation initiatives.
 Subsequently, he worked as a partner at two Washington law firms.

 Later career

 In 1989, Bonvillian became chief counsel and legislative director to newly-elected U.S. Senator Joseph Lieberman.
 Between 1989 and 2006, he worked on projects, including legislation establishing the Department of Homeland Security; reforming the national intelligence system; the Senate's first major "cap and trade" climate change legislation (the "Lieberman-McCain" bills); on innovation and science and technology policy, including the America COMPETES Act of 2007.
 Throughout this period, he worked extensively on defense R&D legislation and policy, including for DARPA; as an advocate of the DARPA innovation model, he backed subsequent proposals for the Advanced Research Projects Agency-Energy (ARPA-E), for the Homeland Security Advanced Research Projects Agency (HS-ARPA) and the Intelligence Advanced Research Projects Agency (IARPA).

-In 2006, Bonvillian became director of MIT's Washington Office, His policy initiative efforts included work on MIT's energy policy initiatives, its project on the "convergence" of the life, physical and engineering sciences, on advanced manufacturing, and on online higher education.
+In 2006, Bonvillian became director of MIT's Washington Office.
+In that capacity he worked on MIT's energy policy initiatives, its project on the "convergence" of the life, physical and engineering sciences, on advanced manufacturing, and on online higher education.
 In 2007, he began teaching at MIT on innovation systems.
 In 2017, he stepped down from his Washington role, becoming a lecturer and researcher at MIT.